uboslinux/ubos-docs/sphinx/users/ubos-admin.rst

 .. code-block:: none

-   % sudo ubos-admin backup --backuptofile all.ubos-backup
+   % sudo ubos-admin backup --all --backuptofile all.ubos-backup

 To create a backup of all :term:`Sites <Site>` on your device and save it to a file in your home directory letting UBOS choose a timestamped file name:

 .. code-block:: none

-   % sudo ubos-admin backup --backuptodir ~
+   % sudo ubos-admin backup --all --backuptodir ~

 To create a backup of a single :term:`Site` and save it to a file: